lratcli/capstone-project/README.md

 </details>
 <br>

-## Lightouse testing ##
+## Lighthouse testing ##

 <details>
   <summary>Click to expand section</summary>

 The site was tested at various points during development using Google Chrome Lighthouse.

-Performance can be variable, and this is due to a combination of Heroku, Bootstrap and Cloudinary imapacting performace.
+Performance can be variable, and this is due to a combination of Heroku, Bootstrap and Cloudinary impacting performance.
 Performance results are generally in the 80's, but have been seen to come down to as low as the high 60s on occasion.

 ![Lighthouse results](readme-assets/testing/lighthouse.webp)